 For Caregivers: Tips for communicating with someone with hearing loss

-The following are tips that caregivers or loved ones of someone experiencing hearing loss can use while trying to communicate:
+The following are tips for caregivers or loved ones of someone experiencing hearing loss to use while trying to communicate:

 - Find a quiet place to talk.